British Airways vs Virgin Atlantic

 History

-British Airways formed in 1974 from the merger of several UK carriers, giving it deep roots and a massive route network.
-They serve over 180 destinations worldwide.
+British Airways formed in 1974 from the merger of several UK carriers, giving it deep roots and a route network covering over 180 destinations worldwide.
 Virgin Atlantic arrived a decade later in 1984, founded by Richard Branson with a single aircraft flying between Gatwick and Newark.
-That origin story tells you something: BA is the establishment, Virgin is the challenger.
-Both approaches have their merits.
+That origin story tells you something useful: BA is the establishment, Virgin is the challenger.
+Both philosophies have their merits, and your preference will probably tell you something about your personality.

 Fleet

-British Airways operates one of the world’s largest fleets: Airbus A380s, Boeing 777s, Boeing 787s, and various narrowbodies for regional routes.
-Virgin Atlantic runs a smaller but modern fleet of Boeing 787s and Airbus A350s.
-Both airlines prioritize newer aircraft, which translates to fuel efficiency and better passenger comfort.
-Probably should have led with this, honestly, but the aircraft you fly matters more for comfort than most other factors.
+British Airways runs one of the world’s largest fleets — Airbus A380s, Boeing 777s, Boeing 787s, and narrowbodies for shorter routes.
+Virgin Atlantic keeps a smaller but consistently modern operation with Boeing 787s and Airbus A350s.
+Probably should have led with this, honestly, because the aircraft type matters more for your actual comfort than most other variables.
+Newer frames mean better cabin pressure, lower noise, and bigger windows.

 Cabin Classes